Germany’s top spy under spotlight amid rise of far-right | Malay Mail

 But Maassen, 55, in an interview with Germany’s top-selling daily Bild last week, challenged the authenticity of at least one of the videos, sparking uproar.

-For critics, Maassen’s claim played into the hands of the far-right and his attitude was viewed as symptomatic of a domestic intelligence service riddled with far-right sympathisers.
+For critics, Maassen’s claim played into the hands of the far-right and his attitude was viewed as symptomatic of a domestic intelligence service widely believed to be riddled with far-right sympathisers.

-He is due to be grilled by two parliamentary committees later today, and the leader of the Social Democratic Party Andrea Nahles has suggested he should step down.

-The episode has also reopened uncomfortable questions over a service that for long has struggled to escape a lingering whiff of the far-right.
+The episode has also reopened uncomfortable questions over a service that has long struggled to escape a lingering whiff of far-right associations.

 Maassen in August 2012 took over at the Federal Office for the Protection of the Constitution (BfV) after his predecessor was forced to quit as it emerged the service had shredded files on suspects of the deadly neo-Nazi cell NSU.